Forestry in the United Kingdom: Timber industry

+Nations

+Forestry is a devolved matter in the UK, administered by separate agencies in each nation.
+They are: in England, the Forestry Commission; in Scotland, Scottish Forestry; in Wales, Natural Resources Wales; and in Northern Ireland, the Department of Agriculture, Environment and Rural Affairs (DAERA).
+Each of these agencies is tasked with delivering the UK Forestry Standard.

 Planting

 Successful forestry requires healthy, well-formed trees that are resistant to diseases and parasites.
 The best wood has a straight, circular stem without a spiral grain or fluting, and small, evenly spaced branches.
 The chances of achieving these are maximised by planting good-quality seed in the best possible growing environment.